 Ms. Jenny McClellan is the assistant in the 4K classroom.
 She grew up in Georgetown, SC and now lives in McClellanville.
 She attended Horry Georgetown Technical College and Coastal Carolina University.
 She finished Coastal Carolina in 2007 with a degree in Interdisciplinary Studies.
 She taught and assisted at Archibald Rutledge Academy for ten years before starting with CREECS in 2014.
 She has two children that attend CREECS .
 In her spare time Ms. McClellan enjoys hiking and fishing in the outdoors and spending time with her family.

 Mrs. Claudia Kornack graduated from the College of Charleston with a degree in French.
 She is the teacher’s aide in Kindergarten, assisting Mrs. Harley.
-She is proud to have founded the TW Graham Seafood Restaurant with her husband Pete.
-She loves food, books, and flowers!
+She taught at Archibald Rutledge Academy for many years and is also proud to have founded TW Graham and Co Seafood Restaurant with her husband, Pete.
+She has two beautiful children, Mary and Aaron, and loves food, books, and flowers!